xone4/NexusAI-Cognitive-Lab/DETAILED_PLAN.md

 The next stage of development will be guided by the following core principles:

--   **Safety Before Capability:** Secure existing tools before building new, more powerful ones.
+-   **Safety Before Capability:** Secure existing tools before building more powerful ones.
 Any self-modification capability must be reversible, observable, and constrained by immutable core rules.
 -   **Measurement Is the Foundation of Improvement:** We cannot improve what we cannot measure.
 A framework for objective evaluation must be developed in parallel with new cognitive capabilities, not as an afterthought.
 -   **Infrastructure First:** Scalability and performance issues (e.g., the vector database) must be resolved before they become insurmountable roadblocks to advanced development.
 -   **Security is Not a Luxury:** Sensitive information must be secured, and potential vulnerabilities (like XSS) must be addressed proactively.